 - A lawyer admitted to the Maine Bar; or

 - A licensed marriage officiant, click here for list

 - Whether the officiant is a resident or a nonresident of this State and whether or not a citizen of the United States:

 - An ordained minister of the gospel;

-- A cleric engaged in the service of the religious body to which the cleric beloings; or
+- A cleric engaged in the service of the religious body to which the cleric belongs; or

-- A person licensed to preach by an association of miniters, religious seminary or ecclesiatical body.
+- A person licensed to preach by an association of ministers, religious seminary or ecclesiastical body.

 - A nonresident of Maine who has a temporary registration certificate issued by the Maine CDC vital records office.
 Please see below for links to information on this process: